nexogen-international/sha512-checksum/README.md

 This tool is used to calculate SHA-512 digests from input streams (files).

+## Installation

+You need to install Python 2/3 on your computer to run this program.
+You can download an installer from [here](https://www.python.org/downloads/).

 ## Usage

  From command prompt, type the following command without quotation marks: